-- Played with in the Slave World novels: Many Hollywood Masochism stereotypes are lampshaded and justified with Applied Phlebotinum.
+- Played with in the Slave World novels: Many masochism stereotypes are lampshaded and justified with Applied Phlebotinum.
 In the first few books, this include the stereotype that all real submissives enjoy everything in the kinky spectrum.
 This is backpedaled in the later books, where it's established that most people have some things they just can't handle, much less enjoy, no matter how many smilies you paint on their soul.

 - Very common in works by the Des Anges sisters; sex is at best a pain in the ass to clean up after, and will often feature fumbling, awkwardness, pain, and swearing at inanimate objects.

 - Anatomy of a Boyfriend by Daria Snadowsky is fairly realistic.
 It discusses the teenage characters' first times, fooling around (and trying to clean it up), and the funny noises they would make.